Alfred Rosmer: Communist Party leader

 After the war, he became a leading figure in the Communist Party of France (PCF).
 He was sent to Moscow in 1920 as a representative of the French left, being assigned there to positions in the Communist International (Comintern) and the Red International of Labor Unions (RILU).

 In 1923 and 1924 Rosmer was one of the top leaders of the PCF, until his expulsion in the fall of 1924 along with Boris Souvarine and Monatte for opposing the organised campaign against Trotsky.

 Trotskyism

-After his expulsion from the PCF, Rosmer helped found the journal La Révolutuion prolétarienne (The Proletarian Revolution) and participated in political activities in a circle organised around this magazine.
+After his expulsion from the PCF, Rosmer helped found the journal La Révolutuion prolétarienne and participated in political activities in a circle organised around this magazine.
 He became the only member of the group to establish the first Trotskyist movement in 1929, but he left it in 1931 because of differences over political tactics.

 Nevertheless, he remained a convinced revolutionary, and his friendship with Trotsky was later repaired.
 He visited the exiled Trotsky in Mexico in 1939.

 In Mexico, Rosmer was a member of the Dewey Commission, which cleared Trotsky of all charges made during the Moscow Trials.